 We have a big parking lot on the backside of the guesthouse for use while you are staying in the guesthouse.

 All of the bedding and bathroom towels are supplied in each suite.

-Each suite has an outdoor area with a table, chairs, and BBQ.
+Each suite has an outdoor area with a table and chairs.

 Each bathroom is supplied with quality natural liquid soap, shampoo, conditioner, and body lotion.